opencog/atomspace-cog/README.md

  * LargeFlatUTest
  * LargeZipfUTest

-Hangs for an unknown reason:
+Sometimes hangs for an unknown reason:
  * MultiPersistUTest